Vaazhl: Casting and filming

-In an interview with an online portal, Prabhu stated that the film has been shot in 100 unexplored locations across Tamil Nadu, Kerala and Karnataka, and also at several islands in Indonesia and Papua New Guinea.
-It was touted to be a surprise factor in the film.
-A part of the film was shot in film camera, as according to Prabhu, the team used different cameras for different portions of the film's screenplay.
-For a small portion set in the 1930s, the makers used the film camera touting that it was the best way to authentically show that time period.
-The film's shooting which took place on 75 days was wrapped in July 2019, and post-production of the film commenced soon after the film's shooting being completed, although dubbing works of the film began in October 2019.
+For the pre-production, Arun Prabu and his team went on a recce for the location scouting which took them nine months.
+The film began production in January 2019 and was shot in 100 unexplored locations.
+Filming locations included the Indian states of Tamil Nadu, Kerala and Karnataka, and islands in Indonesia and Papua New Guinea.
+Arun revealed that different cameras were used to shoot different portions of the screenplay.
+For a small portion set in the 1930s, the makers used a film camera, feeling that was the best way to authentically show that time period.
+Filming, which took place in 75 working days, wrapped in mid-July 2019, although dubbing works began only that October.